AdveNew/AdveNew-staging/server/README.md

 ## EXPRESS SERVER
-Handles requests from front end to database, with Cors and Morgan as middleware features.
+Handles requests from front end to database, with CORS and Morgan as middleware features.
 Also included json to help parse the data.

 ### Execution
 In the terminal, run: